owkin/GrAIdient/Docs/Concepts/MODEL.md

 let model = context.model
 ```

-Please note that the notion of graph of layers goes beyond the models.
+Please note that the notion of graph of layers can include several models.
-We could design a graph of layers that is composed of several models.
 This will prove usefull for complex training such as GAN.

 <ins>Example</ins>: